Hamidreza Moghaddamfar

-Hamidreza Moghaddamfar (born 1961) is an Iranian university professor, expert on strategic issues, cultural and media adviser to the commander of the Islamic Revolutionary Guard Corps of Iran, deputy of the Office of Preservation and Publication of Seyyed Ali Khamenei's Works, secretary of the People's Headquarters of Commemoration of Qassem Soleimani and cultural adviser of the Islamic Azad University.
+Hamidreza Moghaddamfar (born 1961) is an Iranian university professor, expert on strategic issues, cultural and media adviser to the commander of the Islamic Revolutionary Guard Corps of Iran, deputy of the Office of Preservation and Publication of Seyyed Ali Khamenei's Works, secretary of the People's Headquarters of Commemoration of Qasem Soleimani and cultural adviser of the Islamic Azad University.
 He is in charge of publishing and advertising the works of Seyyed Ali Khamenei (the current leader of Iran) to the youth of Europe and North America.
 He was the CEO of Fars News Agency from 2007 to 2011.
 Then, he became the cultural and social deputy of the Islamic Revolution Guards Corps (IRGC) and was in this position until September 2014.
 In 2015, Moghadamfar received the official Iran honorary badge of The Striving in the Field of Culture and Art.
 He is also a member of the board of trustees of the shrine of Sultan Ali ibn Muhammad Baqir.

-Hamidreza Moghaddamfar also has a record of being a member of the Islamic Republican Party, teaching and managing in the Iran's education ministry branches.
+Hamidreza Moghaddamfar also has a record of being a member of the Islamic Republican Party, teaching and managing in Iran's education ministry branches.